SCLorentz/webChat/README.md

 Version: 4.1.2

+## Why am I doing this?
+simple, because I don't trust other companies like google, apple or meta and I don't want to share my data with them

 ## Commands

 start the server: `./start.sh`, if this dosen't work, try to use `chmod +x start.sh` and run again.